|Expert links:||"Rozites" caperatus||C. violaceus||Hypogeous|

 luteicolor grp (cupreorufus/

 Sericeocybe - recognized by a dry, silky, satiny cap sheen that is not hygrophanous, often with lilac colouration somewhere.
-This is another artificial group of mushrooms not all related to each other.
+This is another artificial group of mushrooms not all related to each other, and the name Sericeocybe is not really used any more for any of them.
 Usually up to 5 to 10cm across.

-First, the /Anomali, often smaller and more slender than the others.
+First, the /Anomali, considered the "real" Sericeocybes.
+Often smaller and more slender than the others.

 C. anomalovelatus ('anomalus'/